autovisionproject/COLA/README.md

-## COLA: Rehearsal-Free Continual Orthogonal Low-Rank Adaptation for Class-Incremental Learning
+## COLA: Rehearsal-Free Continual Orthogonal Low-Rank Adaptation for CIL
 We provide the complete codebase used to benchmark continual learning performance on four popular benchmark datasets for continual learning.
 ## Model
 <img src="images/COLA.png" width="700">